a-sobrinho/xdevops/README.md

 # Instruct X-DevOps - Jaeger & OpenTelemetry
-This project demonstrates the the key aspects of Jaeger and OpenTelemetry, both monitoring tools for applications.
+This laboratory demonstrates the key aspects of Jaeger and OpenTelemetry, both monitoring tools for applications.
 It was created for Instruct's 2023 Summit X-DevOps presentation.

-## How to prepare the demo environment (Linux or WSL environment)
+## How to prepare the lab environment (Linux or WSL environment)

-1. Copy the content of `django-api/.env.sample` to a new file `django-api/.env`.
+1. Copy the content of `calculator-api/.env.sample` to a new file `calculator-api/.env`, and the content of `blackjack-api/.env.sample` to a new file `blackjack-api/.env`.

 2. Start the docker containers